SleepySoft/FreeReq/README.md

 # Update

+## 20240117

++ Add build (pack) script

++ Known issue: The pyinstaller pack missing QtWebEngine.
+So the web view is not available in exe.

 ## 20230711

 + Add CTRL+F to search whole tree and all content (F3 Find Next, SHIFT + F3 Find Previous)